ndg63276/alexa-youtube/README.md

 1. Go to the Alexa Console (https://developer.amazon.com/alexa/console/ask)
 2. If you have not registered as an Amazon Developer then you will need to do so.
 Fill in your details and ensure you answer "NO" for "Do you plan to monetize apps by charging for apps or selling in-app items" and "Do you plan to monetize apps by displaying ads from the Amazon Mobile Ad Network or Mobile Associates?"
 3. Once you are logged into your account click "Create Skill" on the right hand side.
 4. Give your skill any name, eg "My YouTube Skill".
-Set the language to whatever your Alexa is set to, but currently English (any), French and Italian are supported.
+Set the language to whatever your Alexa is set to, but currently English (any), French, Italian, German and Spanish (any) are supported.
 5. Choose "Custom" as your model, and click "Create Skill".
 6. On the left hand side, click "JSON Editor".
-7. Delete everything in the text box, and copy in the text from https://raw.githubusercontent.com/ndg63276/alexa-youtube/master/InteractionModel_en.json, (or use InteractionModel_fr.json, InteractionModel_it.json, InteractionModel_de.json for French, Italian or German)
+7. Delete everything in the text box, and copy in the text from https://raw.githubusercontent.com/ndg63276/alexa-youtube/master/InteractionModel_en.json, (or use InteractionModel_fr.json, InteractionModel_it.json, InteractionModel_de.json, InteractionModel_es.json for French, Italian, German or Spanish)
 8. Click "Save Model" at the top.
 9. Click "Interfaces" in the menu on the left, and enable "Audio Player".
 Click "Save Interfaces".
 10. Click "Endpoint" in the menu on the left, and select "AWS Lambda ARN".
 Under "Default Region", put: